Goodbye English Grammar! 3 steps to learn grammar

 Conjunctions Because, although, whereas, but, so, therefore, thus

-Interjections Oh!
+Interactions Oh!
 Yes!
 Huh!
 Wow!
 Yum!
 Yuck!

-For instance, letโ€™s have another look at this sentence:
+For instance, let’s have another look at this sentence:

 Start simple: understand how the four main parts of speech (noun, verb, adjective, adverb) work together to form a sentence.

-Verbs Describe actions The driver drives.
+verbs describe actions The driver drives

-Adjectives Describe nouns The angry driver drives.
+adjectives describe nouns The angry driver drives

-Adverbs Describe verbs The angry driver drives angrily
+• The angry driver drives angrily

-Describe adjectives The really angry driver drives angrily
+• The really angry driver drives angrily

-Describe other adverbs The really angry driver drives absolutely angrily
+• The really angry driver drives absolutely angrily

 Step 2: learn English grammar tenses